tommymarshall/layouts-with-views/README.md

 Since the rendering engine is PHP, you can utilize any control structures and operators you like.

+## Installation

+`composer install`

 ## Initial Setup

 By default LwV expects to be installed in the root of whatever URL it is being accessed from.
-If the install directory is in the root (ie. www.domain.com/layout), set the `base_dir` configuration to 'layout/'.
+If the install directory is not at the root (ie. www.domain.com/layout), set the `base_dir` configuration to 'layout/'.

 ## Getting Started